The Autism Spectrum Annotation

-Students will begin the sequence as a cohort and immerse themselves in developing their working understanding of how to provide optimal learning opportunities for children on the autism spectrum.
+Students will begin the sequence as a cohort and immerse themselves in developing their understanding of how to provide optimal learning opportunities for children on the autism spectrum.
 Students focus full-time on curriculum, planning and managing the learning environment, and on developing useful assessment tools.
 During the summer practicum toward the end of their sequence, students are in the classroom five days a week.
 This practicum will count for at least 100 hours of professional development course work.

 This course sequence leads to the Severe or Multiple Disabilities Annotation in New York State.
 Candidates seeking this Annotation must have a valid New York State certification in Teaching Students with Disabilities, or in Speech and Language Disabilities.

 Certification: Candidates for the Severe or Multiple Disabilities Annotation need to possess a valid certification in Special Education, Teaching Students with Disabilities, or in Speech and Language Disabilities.

 Prior master’s degree: This course sequence is not a master’s degree program.
 All candidates must have a prior master’s degree in Education.
-Students completing a master’s degree leading to certification to teach students with disabilities may apply if they are in good academic standing, have completed their supervised fieldwork / advisement, have no grades of incomplete, and will have graduated before beginning the sequence, and wil have secured an appropriate teaching position.
+Students completing a master’s degree leading to certification to teach students with disabilities may apply if they are in good academic standing, have completed their supervised fieldwork / advisement, have no grades of incomplete, will have graduated before beginning the sequence, and wil have secured an appropriate teaching position.

 Experience: Most graduate students in this program will have experience working with children with special needs, and most will have had some experience working with children who are on the autism spectrum.

 Recommendation: Candidates teaching in special education or inclusion classrooms and settings must have a recommendation from a supervisor.
-Those candidates not working in a special education setting need to provide a recommendation from a prior supervisor or from an academic/fieldwork advisor.
+Those candidates not yet working in a special education setting need to provide a recommendation from a prior supervisor or from an academic/fieldwork advisor.

-We are pleased to announce that we are able to offer a limited number of federally funded scholarships that will cover 90% of the cost of tuition for these 12 credits.
-Contact email@example.com for more information.
+We are pleased to announce that we are able to offer a limited number of tuition subsidies for highly qualified candidates.
+Contact firstname.lastname@example.org for more information.